Wednesday, November 6, 2024

 November 6, 2024

 Well folks, God Bless America.
 Yesterday was a great day, though I'm not here to rub it in because I know what it's like to be on the losing end, and until just about 12 weeks ago, I was as ardent a Democrat and committed anti-Trumper as anyone, until George Clooney and Van Jones pulled an Ides of March job on Joe Biden and replaced him with the worst presidential candidate in the history of politics.
 I said she was gonna get creamed on the day she was coronated, and I was right.
-The thing with Queen Kamala (who used to pronounce her name "KA-muh-lah" before it morphed into "commala") is that she was like a evil character from a fairy tale, cackling at the world, full of herself, in favor of policies so absurd that you wondered if she was serious. ("Open the borders!"
+The thing with Queen Kamala (who used to pronounce her name "KA-muh-lah" before it morphed into "commala") is that she was like an evil character from a fairy tale, cackling at the world, full of herself, in favor of policies so absurd that you wondered if she was serious. ("Open the borders!"
 "Defund the police!"
 "Let the rioters out of prison!"
 "Legalize theft!", et al) And she was serious, of course.
 That's what made her so dangerous.
 She was like a "Batman" villian.
 She wanted mayhem.
 She didn't like civilized society.
 She didn't like people.
 She was only in love with herself.
 On top of that, she was a dim bulb.
 And like an evil fairy tale queen from out of the past, it was easy to recognise her, to see her coming from a mile away, to see who she really was behind all the word salads and comical accents.
 So thank God she is gone, and may we never see the likes of her again.
 Let's hope she takes George Clooney and Van Jones with her.
 I may be done as a Democrat, but to my friends who will always be Left, I say, "whatever you do, please don't pick someone like Queen Kamala EVER AGAIN."
 And reject the Far Left in general.
 God Bless.
 And don't worry, because this time it's Friendly Trump as President.
 His daughter-in-law and campaign chairwoman Lara Trump did a brilliant job with the makeover, turning him from Mean Trump to McDonald's Trump.
 And it's not just Trump, but Team Trump, with J.D.
 Vance, Elon, Bobby Kennedy, Tulsi Gabbard (there's your first woman president), and many more.
 It's a coalition presidency and good things are gonna happen.
 As things stood, with the current administration, it couldn't have been much worse.
 So keep your chin up.
 We may have some daylight ahead.

 I don't have a whole lot to report that you don't already know about.
 I will say that yesterday was one of the greatest days of my life, and not just because America rejected Queen Kamala.
 A big part of my work involves memory recovery, and I remembered something yesterday that made my heart soar.
 And today is a wonderful day as well because it's the birthday of a very special person, who may even know what it was I remembered because she is a supergenius!
 I'll leave it at that for now.